Atlanta Immigration Court

 Here is what will happen after the hearing:

 The judge makes their decision either orally during the hearing or in a letter sent to the respondent’s home.
 You have the option to appeal the decision.
 However, this must be done within thirty days, in writing, and sent to the Board of Immigration Appeals.
 Do not waive your right to an appeal, as most cases that are originally denied will win during an appeal or after heard by a federal court.
+See how an Immigration Attorney Atlanta specialist can help you.

 Expert Counsel for Atlanta Immigration Court